THE SACS CODE OF CONDUCT:

 a.
 A carp-friendly landing net with soft fine mesh knotless netting.
 (Large ones preferred).

 b.
-All anglers must carry and use a good quality unhooking mat meeting the requirements for size (1.2m x 0.8m x 40mm)
+All anglers must carry and use a good quality unhooking mat with sides meeting the requirements for size (1.2m x 0.8m x 40mm)

 c.
 A good quality weigh sling or bag, strong enough to hold large fish.